 Principles and procedures for designing, implementing and interpreting assessment with particular attention to student motivation, instructional effectiveness and curricular decision making.
 (Secondary Block II course.
-Field experience is not required) SOSE 4303 Current Issues in Urban Teaching (3-3-2) Prerequisite: Block II, passing score on Block II exam, or departmental approval.
+Field experience is not required) SOSE 4303 Current Issues in Urban Teaching (3-3-2) Prerequisite: Professional Development Sequence 2 (PD2) or departmental approval.
 A field-based course in the Teacher Education program.
 Examines the characteristics of current social movements useful to the sociological study and interpretation of major social trends involving both social and cultural change in urban schools and society as a whole.
 SOSE 4304 Current Issues in Urban Teaching (3-3-0) Prerequisite: Department approval.